 Successful companies have been using systems to manage computers and user accounts for decades now.
 These days IT Managers are doing exactly the same thing with mobile devices, which are after all computers, too – just more complex in many ways.
-In fact, Gartner predicted way back in 2012 that by 2017, two thirds of companies will be using mobile device management.
+In fact, Gartner predicted way back in 2012 that by 2017, two-thirds of companies will be using Mobile Device Management (MDM).
 To help understand why they’re doing it (and why you should, too), we’ve listed six simple reasons why today’s bright sparks make the most of MDM.

 1. They like to keep inventory

 Knowing your assets is a good thing.
-That’s why great managers through the ages have always understood the value of keeping systematic inventory of not only products, but whatever tools are in place too.
-With Mobile Device Management you always have an up to date view of all your devices, from anywhere.
+That’s why great managers through the ages have always understood the value of keeping a systematic inventory of not only products but whatever tools are in place, too.
+With mobile device management, you always have an up to date view of all of your devices, from anywhere.

 2. They need to be safe from the challenges of mobility

 Mobile device management is clearly the tool to tackle these challenges.
 You need a fresh strategy rather than pretending that no data will be accessed or stored on the most convenient devices around.
-With Mobile Device Management, this could include anything from lock-code policies and remote lock or wipe of data to protected email and device encryption.
+With mobile device management, this could include anything from passcode policies and remote lock or wipe of data to protected email and device encryption.
 How’s that for a safety net?

 3. Mobile device management frees up time and mindshare